 Click the Install button corresponding to Google Chrome to launch a new browser tab in Chrome that makes it easy to install the new extension..

-Click the green INSTALL button.
+Click the Add to Chrome button.

-The following dialog appears.
 Click Add extension in order to install the Google Chrome extension.

 The extension is now installed and you’ll be able see the Sticky Password icon in the Google Chrome toolbar.
 When Sticky Password is unlocked, the icon is in full color.
 When Sticky Password is locked, the icon is gray.

 You can also check the Sticky Password extension directly on the Extensions page in the Google Chrome browser.
 Click Menu icon – Tools – Extensions.